nftgp/specs/README.md

 The NFT Gateway Protocol defines a mechanism for the resolution and embedding of resources referenced in SVG to make a self-contained SVG that displays consistently in all environments.

-### Caching

-By using a standardized, decentralized caching layer, different gateways will be able to share a cache.
-This means a higher chance of cache hits, and hence improved caching effectiveness.

 ## NFT Address Schema